 Couples, who have been together for years, where now one is looking after the other slowly adapt their lifestyles as circumstances change – often apparently almost seamlessly to anyone on the outside.

 As the health of the person cared for diminishes all too often the carer neglects their own needs.
 Recognising yourself – or one of your parents – as a carer is an important first step.

 Saying “yes” to help

-There may also be local organisations and groups that provide respite and time out – lunch clubs for Dementia carers – or events organised by the church, the WI or other charities.
-Really worth checking out what might be available – also local trips and activities – just for a change of scene if nothing else.
+There may also be local organisations and groups that provide respite and time out – lunch clubs for dementia carers – or events organised by the church, the WI or other charities.
+It’s really worth checking out what might be available – also local trips and activities – just for a change of scene if nothing else.

-Finding others who are in the same situation as you as a carer can prove helpful – swapping stories with those who can understand what you are thinking about can be very cathartic.
+Finding others who are in the same situation as a carer can prove helpful – swapping stories with those who can understand can be very cathartic.
 Check out Alzheimer’s UK and Carers UK for local groups nearby providing dementia support for carers.

 Talking Point is the Alzheimer’s Society’s forum.
 It has people with dementia sharing their information and advice, and supporting each other.
-Carers can also turn to on-line communities on the Carers UK forum and the Carers Trust forum and our own dementia carers forum.
+Carers can also turn to on-line communities on the Carers UK forum, the Carers Trust forum and our own dementia carers forum.

 There’s no such thing as a “perfect carer”

 There is no job description for being a carer for an elderly parent.
 It’s bloody hard emotionally and practically.